Pennies make pounds

 In Phase 1 (2009-12), the Government of Wales was able to leverage an initial investment of GBP 36 million to attract an additional GBP 28 million from partners such as social housing providers and local authorities.
 Recognising the opportunity to benefit from cost savings and economies of scale, some private sector players joined the scheme.
 Energy companies invested a further GBP 10 million to help satisfy their obligations in relation to Carbon Emissions Reduction Targets (CERT) and Community Energy Savings Programmes (CESP).
 With these investments, Arbed Phase 1 funded measures to over 7 500 households in Wales.

-Rolling out at scheme at the local level was core to the government strategy, anticipating it would boost local economies.
-And assessment of Phase 1 demonstrates success.
+Rolling out at scheme at the local level was core to the government strategy, anticipating the initivaite would thus boost local economies.
+Assessment of Phase 1 demonstrates success.
 Of 17 products used on a large scale, five are manufactured in Wales, which made the companies eligible for Arbed support.
 This helped develop local supply chains in low energy technologies and energy efficient measures.
 Forty-one out of 51 installers that delivered Arbed measures operate primarily or solely in Wales, while several of the remaining companies employ large numbers of people in the region.
-Additionally, the number of several people with accreditation to install renewable energy technologies grew steadily.
+Additionally, the number of people with accreditation to install renewable energy technologies grew steadily.

 Arbed Phase 2 (rolled out from 2012 to late 2015) involved investments of GBP 45 million, with GBP 33 million coming from the EDRF (results are still being analysed).